aeyobd/dwarfs/thesis/results.md

 The Milky Way isn't the only galaxy in town.
 Recently, work has shown that the infall of the LMC may substantially affect the Milky Way system [e.g., @erkal+2019; @cautun+2019; @garavito-camargo+2021; @vasiliev2023].
 With a mass up to one fifth of the MW [e.g., @penarrubia+2015], the LMC infall affects conclusions about the MW properties and the orbits of satellites [see e.g., @patel+2020; @battaglia+2022; @correamagnus+vasiliev2022].
 In this section, we examine how the LMC affects the orbital history of Sculptor.

 We use the `L3M11` model of the MW and LMC potential from @vasiliev2024.
 The `L3M11` potential is an evolving multipole approximation of an N-body simulation including a live MW and LMC dark matter halo.
 The potential includes a static MW bulge and disk, evolving MW and LMC halos, and the MW reflex motion.
 In their simulation, the MW was initially a NFW halo with $r_s=16.5\,$kpc and $M_{\rm 200}= 98.4\times10^{10}\Mo$ , and the LMC a NFW halo with $r_s=11.7$ and $M_{200} = 24.6 \times 10^{10} \Mo$.
 The total `L3M11` MW mass is lighter than our initial @EP2020 potential.
-Notably, this model has a previous LMC pericentre $\sim6\,\Gyr$ ago.

 The inclusion of the LMC reshapes Scl's orbital history, as shown in @fig:scl_lmc_orbits_effect.
 In the MW-only potential, Scl's orbit is typical of a long-term MW satellite.
 However, Scl's passage by the LMC $~\sim0.1\,\Gyr$ ago affects the long-term orbit---Scl instead reaches an apocentre of nearly $300\,\kpc$.
 Scl may even be on first infall, depending on the MW and LMC mass.
 Scl's orbit is counter-rotating to the LMC, so Scl is unlikely to be a LMC satellite.

-The timing of the LMC encounter implies a break radius consistent with the observed density kink.
+The timing of the LMC encounter implies a break radius consistent with the beginning of the observed density excess.
 We select the orbit with the $6\sigma$-smallest LMC pericentre.
 The orbit is selected following the procedure in [@sec:orbital_estimation] except with observational uncertainties doubled.
 Results are similar when selecting for a small MW pericentre instead.
 This `LMC-flyby` orbit, is integrated back in time $2\,\Gyr$ ago to isolate recent tidal effects.
 We modify Scl's initial halo to have $\rmax = 2.5\,\kpc$ and  $\vmax = 25\,\kms$, slightly reducing the initial stellar velocity dispersion. @fig:scl_lmc_orbits_effect shows this selected orbit in black and @tbl:orbit_ics records the initial conditions.